innodatalabs/innodatalabs.github.io/_posts/2018-07-27-classifying-autonomy.md

 ## In Vehicules:

 In non-autonomous vehicule; the driver has sole control of the vehicle.
-On his [blog] (https://blog.andplus.com/the-5-levels-of-autonomy), Abdul Dremaly summarizes well the five-level classification scale for autonomous vehicles proposed by The Society of Automotive Engineers (SAE).
+On his [blog](https://blog.andplus.com/the-5-levels-of-autonomy), Abdul Dremaly summarizes well the five-level classification scale for autonomous vehicles proposed by The Society of Automotive Engineers (SAE).
 In order to help automotive engineers, governments, and insurers get a better handle on this new technology, SAE defined the five levels of automobile autonomy:

 ### Level 1:
 A single function is automated, but does not necessarily use information about the driving environment.
 A car operating under simple cruise control would qualify as Level 1.